-Demna Gvasalia's status in the fashion industry was cemented when it was announced in October this year that he would be taking over as artisitic director of Balenciaga.
-Francçois-Henri Pinault, president and chief executive of Kering — parent company to the iconic Parisian hous - praised the designer as "a powerful emerging force in today's creative world."
-Gvasalia's first collection for the brand is expected to debut at Paris Fashion Week in March 2016.
+Demna’s status in the fashion industry was cemented when it was announced in October 2015 that he would be taking over as artistic director of Balenciaga.
+François-Henri Pinault, president and chief executive of Kering — parent company to the historic Parisian house — praised the designer as "a powerful emerging force in today's creative world."
+Demna’s first collection for the brand debuted at Paris Fashion Week in March 2016.